 This module will be taught in cooperation with an expert in the field of Costing and International Sourcing.
 Key objective of this module is to offer a comprehensive in depth review of costing awareness and value.
 Topics covered are impact of design, pattern making and construction on pricing.
 Interactive workshop and simulations using footwear and existing CBS to train participants on how to simulate a cost reduction action, how to better engineer the shoe design, what to change to control costs etc.

-This five days class in New York City is focused on casual and dress shoes.
-In cooperation with FFaNY.Learn more
+A five days class in New York City dedicated to dress and casual shoes.
+Shoemaking, international sourcing and product costing.
+In cooperation with FFaNY (Fashion Footwear Association New York)Learn more